Statement of Purpose

 - Other material written communications between the independent auditors and management, such as any management letter or schedule of unadjusted differences.

-9. Discuss with the independent auditors the matters required to be discussed by AV Section 380 of the Public Company Accounting Oversight Board relating to the conduct of the audit, including any difficulties or problems encountered in the course of the audit work and management’s response thereto, any restrictions on the scope of activities or access to requested information, and any significant disagreements with management.
+- Discuss with the independent auditors matters related to requirements of the Public Company Accounting Oversight Board and the SEC regarding conduct of the audit, including difficulties or problems encountered in the course of the audit work and management’s response thereto, any restrictions on the scope of activities or access to requested information, and any significant disagreements with management.

-12. As and when required by SEC regulations, obtain, on an annual basis, the independent auditors’ attestation report on management’s assessment of the Company’s internal control over financial reporting.
+- Obtain and review the independent auditors’ annual attestation report on management’s assessment of the Company’s internal control over financial reporting.

-17. Consider the independent auditors’ judgments about the quality and appropriateness of the Company’s accounting principles as applied in its financial reporting
+- Consider the independent auditors’ judgments about the quality and appropriateness of the Company’s accounting principles as applied in its financial reporting.

-18. Obtain and review a report from the independent auditors at least annually regarding (a) the independent auditors’ internal quality-control procedures, (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the firm, (c) any steps taken to deal with any such issues, and (d) all relationships between the independent auditors and the Company.
+- Obtain and review a report from the independent auditors at least annually regarding (a) the independent auditors’ internal quality-control procedures, (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the firm, (c) any steps taken to deal with any such issues, and (d) all relationships between the independent auditors and the Company.
 Evaluate the qualifications, performance and independence of the independent auditors, including considering whether the auditors’ quality controls are adequate and the provision of permitted non-audit services is compatible with maintaining the auditors’ independence, and taking into account the opinions of management and the internal auditors.
-The Committee shall present its conclusions with respect to the independent auditors to the Board of Directors.

 Internal Audit Function

-22. Review the budget, any changes in plan, activities, organizational structure, and qualifications of the internal audit function, as needed.
+- Review the annual budget, any changes in plan, activities, organizational structure, and qualifications of the internal audit function.

-25. On at least an annual basis, review with the Company’s legal counsel any legal matters that could have a significant impact on the organization’s financial statements, the Company’s compliance with applicable laws and regulations, and inquiries received from regulators or governmental agencies.
+- Review with the Company’s General Counsel any legal matters that could have a material impact on the Company’s financial statements and the Company’s compliance with applicable laws and regulations, risks related to litigation, and inquiries received from regulators or governmental agencies.

-26. Advise the Board of Directors with respect to the Company’s policies and procedures regarding compliance with applicable laws and regulations and the Company’s codes of ethics and compliance.
-Annually review a summary of any director and officer related party transactions and potential conflicts of interest.
+- Advise the Board of Directors with respect to the Company’s policies and procedures regarding compliance with applicable laws and regulations and the Company’s codes of business conduct and ethics.

-27. Establish procedures for the receipt, retention and treatment of complaints from Company employees regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submission by Company employees of concerns regarding questionable accounting or auditing matters.
+- Establish procedures for the receipt, retention and treatment of complaints regarding accounting, internal controls or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.

 Other Committee Responsibilities

-29. Report regularly to the Board of Directors (i) following meetings of the Committee, (ii) with respect to such other matters as are relevant to the Committee’s discharge of its responsibilities and (iii) with respect to such recommendations as the Committee may deem appropriate.
+- Report regularly to the Board of Directors (i) following meetings of the Committee, (ii) other matters relevant to the Committee’s discharge of its responsibilities and (iii) recommendations the Committee may deem appropriate.
 The report to the Board of Directors may take the form of an oral report by the Committee’s Chairperson or any other member of the Committee designated by the Committee to make such report.

-30. Maintain minutes or other records of meetings and activities of the Committee
+- Maintain minutes or other records of meetings and activities of the Committee.

 Annual Performance Evaluation

-The Board of Directors shall perform a review and evaluation, at least annually, of the performance of the Committee, including by reviewing the compliance of the Committee with this Charter.
+The Committee shall perform a review and evaluation, at least annually, of the performance of the Committee and compliance of the Committee with this Charter.